adrianomqsmts/genius-js/README.md

 ### 💻 Interface

-Abaixo temos a tela do jogo desenvolvida com em HTML5, CSS3 e Bootstrap.
+Abaixo temos a tela do jogo.

 ![](imagens/jogo.png)